Your brand was mentioned 47 times in ChatGPT answers last week. What did that tell you?

 The third answer says: "Error tracking tools like Blueleaf are often considered overpriced by small teams.
 Many developers start with free alternatives and only migrate later if they outgrow them."

 Three mentions.
 One is a recommendation.
 One is a list entry.
-One is a framing that will quietly cost conversions for a year.
+One is a framing that, if it persists across many answers, can shift how a reader reads the brand.

 Now consider a fourth case.
 A question about customer relationship management platforms returns an answer that says: "If you are looking for a lightweight CRM, Blueleaf is worth evaluating."
 The engine has placed the brand in the wrong category.
 The mention still counts.
 It still moves the chart up.
 It does not reflect any real visibility that a buyer would act on.